-This is AFAF’s assessment of who we think are academic freedom’s ‘heroes’ and ‘zeros’ this month.
+This is AFAF’s assessment of who we think are academic freedom’s ‘heroes’ and ‘zeros’ each month.

 The Hero for December is Kathleen Stock, a professor of philosophy at the University of Sussex.
 Stock responded to an Employment Tribunal ruling that upheld Maya Forstater’s dismissal, from the Centre for Global Development, for repeatedly expressing the view that people can’t change sex.
 Writing in Medium on 18 December she attacked the decision as a threat to free thought and to philosophical thinking in particular.
 She said: